mos-polytech/2017/README.md

 We track our progress in [Google Forms](https://docs.google.com/spreadsheets/d/1Q5MXKvTVWPuJ9ulgnDX4LcAejXU34vp8auTyxmLKM-A/edit?usp=sharing).

+### I am too smart for this!

+I can automatically receive the highest score by reaching 5000 reputation on [`SO`](https://stackoverflow.com/).

+Testing criteria:

+- Reputation should be presented in your profile with both charts
+- Reputation should be presented in your status bar
+- Reputation should be preserved after page reload
+- There must be at least one your question or answer
+- Total score on every question and answer should be almost (5%) equal to your final score
+- Domain should look like: `stackoverflow.com`
+- You should be allowed to down vote and reputation should changed

+### Regular score

 Final score is calculated by this formula:

 > 0.6 for your homeworks and tests